 Things to do in Kennebunkport

-History buffs will love viewing the historic sea captain mansions that line Summer street, local msueusm includign the First Family exhibit on the Bush family, and the splendid summer cottages that grace Ocean Ave.
+History buffs will love viewing the historic sea captain mansions that line Summer street, local museums including the First Family exhibit on the Bush family with a tribute to the Presidential Bush comoun, amid the splendid summer cottages that grace Ocean Ave.
 A wonderful collection of historical artifacts are kept at the Brick Store Museum and the Nott House, while train enthusiasts will love the world famous Seashore Trolley Museum in Kennebunkport.

 There are many opportunities for boating adventures, located directly in town.
 Whale watching tours are popular attractions in Kennebunkport for visitors who hope to catch a glimpse of one of these large and magnificent creatures out at sea.
 Whale watch trips from Kennebunkport travel about 17 miles to Jeffrey's Ledge to spot whales.
 Other tour boats take guests on hour to two hour fishing or lobstering excursions, where you can experience the life of a fisherman first-hand and get a close up view of Walkers Point where President Bush resides and even pull up a Lobster Trap.
 Kennebunkport also offers scenic sailing cruises, such as on a beautiful Maine Schooner or Windjammer, that travel along the coastline for a relaxing day trip or sunset sail.
 There are also several rental places in town which allow visitors to rent kayaks, canoes, boats, bikes and even scooters - for a few hours or the whole day!